Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     element = driver.findElement(By.name("passwd"));
     element = driver.findElement(By.xpath("//input[@id='passwd-id']"));

-You can also look for an link by its text, but be careful!
+You can also look for a link by its text, but be careful!
 The text must be an exact match!
 You should also be careful when using :ref:`XpathInWebDriver`.
 If there's more than one element that matches the query, then only the first will be returned.
 If nothing can be found, a ``NoSuchElementException`` will be